mother/gns3-docs/docs/using-gns3/design/why-gns3-uses-uuid.md

 More information about UUIDs can be found here: https://en.wikipedia.org/wiki/Universally_unique_identifier

 ## Why use UUIDs?
 Because UUIDs are unique, you can be assured that a UUID for a project or node on your computer is not in use on another computer.
-This allows the sharing of projects without conflicts Otherwise, it’s highly probable that the same names for nodes or projects will be used, causing potential conflicts.
+This allows the sharing of projects without conflicts.
+Otherwise, it’s highly probable that the same names for nodes or projects will be used, causing potential conflicts.

 ## Node UUID in folders
 If you list the files of a project,  you will see that the nodes folder uses UUID: